-ILA and the Consortium for Battery Innovation (CBI) have launched an EU Advocacy Toolkit, a comprehensive resource designed to support advocacy and public affairs activities promoting the benefits and strategic importance of lead and lead batteries in Europe.
+An EU Advocacy Toolkit, a comprehensive resource designed to support advocacy and public affairs activities promoting the benefits and strategic importance of lead and lead batteries in Europe, has been launched by the International Lead Association (ILA) and the Consortium for Battery Innovation (CBI).

 Co-funded by the Lead REACH Consortium, the EU Advocacy Toolkit is a master deck of slides – a repository of information designed to be used by associations, companies and other stakeholders to bring to life the importance of the lead value chain in Europe.
 Covering topics from the economic contribution of lead and lead batteries, the role they play in defence and security, research and innovation supporting sustainable development goals, and the Industry’s voluntary initiatives, the Toolkit was designed to be the comprehensive resource on how and why lead matters.